Difference Between Asset Purchase vs Stock Purchase

 Stock Purchase |

-Risk | Buyer agrees to but specific assets and liabilities and takes the risk of only those assets and liabilities. | In a Stock purchase, the buyer purchases the entire entity and hence has the risk of the entire company. |
+Risk | Buyer agrees to buy specific assets and liabilities and takes the risk of only those assets and liabilities. | In a Stock purchase, the buyer purchases the entire entity and hence has the risk of the entire company. |

-Assets | In an asset purchase, it is necessary to rename or retitle the target company’s assets in the name of the buyer. | Retitling of assets is not required in a Stock Purchase. |
+Assets | In an asset purchase, it is necessary to rename or retitle the target company’s assets in the buyer’s name. | Retitling of assets is not required in a Stock Purchase. |

 Liabilities | The buyer has the option to specify the liabilities it wants to assume. | The buyer purchases the company irrespective of the liabilities. |

-Minority Shareholders | Asset Purchase does not involve any minority shareholders. | Minority interest can create a problem for stock purchases if they refuse to sell the shares. |
+Minority Shareholders | Asset Purchase does not involve any minority shareholders. | Minority interests can create a problem for stock purchases if they refuse to sell the shares. |

-Laws | Asset Purchase does not have to comply with any laws and hence is simpler. | Stock purchase requires permission from the state and federal securities and has to comply with the laws and regulations. |
+Laws | Asset Purchase does not have to comply with any laws and is simpler. | Stock purchase requires permission from the state and federal securities and has to comply with the laws and regulations. |

-Tax implications | In an Asset purchase, if the buyers purchase assets that are highly depreciable, they have the option of stepping up the tax value of those assets and amortize them.
+Tax implications | In an Asset purchase, if the buyers purchase highly depreciable assets, they can increase their tax value and amortize them.
 If goodwill is involved, it can also be amortized.
-In this manner, the buyers get a tax advantage. | Stock purchases buy the entire company and therefore has no option of amortizing assets and lose the option of availing the tax benefit like an asset purchase. |
+In this manner, the buyers get a tax advantage. | Stock purchases buy the entire company and therefore have no option of amortizing assets and lose the option of availing the tax benefit like an asset purchase. |

-Preference | Buyers usually prefer asset purchase since it allows them to select the liabilities and gives them flexibility. | Sellers usually prefer stock purchase because it lets them step away from the business completely. |
+Preference | Buyers usually prefer asset purchase since it allows them to select the liabilities and gives them flexibility. | Sellers usually prefer stock purchases because it lets them completely step away from the business. |

-Simplicity | Asset transactions are usually considered more complex than purchase as it involves renaming all the assets purchased. | Stock purchase buys the entire entity and does include any renaming and hence is very simple to implement. |
+Simplicity | Asset transactions are usually considered more complex than purchases as they involve renaming all the assets. | Stock purchase buys the entire entity and does include any renaming hence is very simple to implement. |

 Conclusion

-Asset purchase can be advantageous for some while dangerous for others.
+Asset purchases can be advantageous for some while dangerous for others.
 On the one hand, they help the sellers who can quote a higher price for the asset and help the buyer who can limit his exposure to various types of unwanted liabilities.

 Recommended Articles